-L.6.1 Upon receipt of any explanation and supporting information from the Athlete, which should be received within the specified deadline, the APMU shall forward it to the Expert Panel for review with any additional information that the Expert Panel considers necessary to render its opinion in coordination with both the ADOPassport Custodian and the APMU.
+- L.6.1 Upon receipt of any explanation and supporting information from the Athlete, which should be received within the specified deadline, the APMU shall forward it to the Expert Panel for review with any additional information that the Expert Panel considers necessary to render its opinion in coordination with both the Passport Custodian and the APMU.
 At this stage, the review is no longer anonymous.
-The Expert Panel shall reassess or reassert the case and reach one of the following conclusions:

-- a) Unanimous opinion of "Likely doping" by the Experts that based on the information in the Passport, it is likely that and any explanation provided by the Athlete; used a Prohibited Substance or Prohibited Method, and that it is highly unlikely to find the Passport abnormal assuming any other cause; or - b) Based on the available information, the Experts are unable to reach thea unanimous opinion of "Likely doping" set forth above. and, in such a case, the Expert Panel may or may not recommend further investigation or Testing.
+The Expert Panel shall reassess or reassert the case and reach one of the following conclusions: - a) Unanimous opinion of "Likely doping" by the Experts based on the information in the Passport, and any explanation provided by the Athlete; or - b) Based on the available information, the Experts are unable to reach a unanimous opinion of "Likely doping" set forth above.